teretzdev/arena-vr-pvpve/planning/list_of_npcs.md

 - **Dialogue Tree**: Rest and Rumors
 - **Behavior**: Passive
 - **Respawn Time**: Does not respawn
+- **VR Interaction Methods**: Voice commands to request a room or gather information.
+- **Proximity Reactions**: Welcomes the player warmly and offers services when approached.
 - **Description**: A friendly innkeeper who provides a safe place for players to rest and gather information.
+In VR, the innkeeper's gestures and voice responses enhance the sense of hospitality.

 ---